oltyx/design-project/README.md

 ```

 To achieve smooth behaviour of the [Time Selector](./src/components/widgets/TimeSelector.tsx), its style was defined separetly in [timeSelector.scss](.src/components/styles/timeSelector.scss).

+Inline styling was used in cases when the element needed minor touching, but not be overwritten completely.
+For example to increase/decrease `margin`/ `padding` or align texts in the center.

 ### Responsive Design
 The web appication resizes to a smartphone screen.
 This was achieved using Flexbox properties in the CSS.
 Most of the components are defined using `Container, Row, Column` components from `reactstrap`.
 Please consider the example below: